panjoel4/Python_for_Geoscientist-Pycon2020/README.md

-This is the front page
+This is the repository from my latest talk at Python Conference 2020 titled "Python for Geoscientist: Machine Learning and Beyond!"